palantir/gradle-baseline/docs/best-practices/testing-software/readme.md

   particular, do not abuse unit tests for performance tests or testing of long-lived services.

-Since unit tests guard from regression bugs, be very careful and verify with the code owner **and users** before you change the behavior of a unit test.
+Since unit tests guard against regression bugs, be very careful and verify with the code owner **and users** before you change the behavior of a unit test.
 For example, if the author of a sorting algorithm implements a test that verifies the *stability* of the sorting procedure, do not remove this test when you implement a performance improvement that cannot always guarantee that sorting is stable.
-Users of of the sorting procedure may rely on its stability and their code will break if this assumption is violated.
+Users of the sorting procedure may rely on its stability and their code will break if this assumption is violated.